Rodriguez’s 4 TDs help Kentucky hold off Missouri 35-28

 LEXINGTON, Ky.
-(AP)Chris Rodriguez Jr. rushed for career highs of 207 yards and three of his four touchdowns, including the go-ahead score from 8 yards with 11:28 remaining, and Kentucky stopped Missouri late to for a hard-fought 35-28 victory Saturday night in the Southeastern Conference opener.
+(AP)Chris Rodriguez Jr. rushed for a career-high 206 yards and three of his four touchdowns, including the go-ahead score from 8 yards with 11:28 remaining, and Kentucky stopped Missouri late for a hard-fought 35-28 victory Saturday night in the Southeastern Conference opener.

-The Wildcats (2-0, 1-0) never trailed this thrilling showdown for the early East Division lead, but they had to overcome squandering a 28-14 lead as Missouri (1-1, 1-1) eventually tied the game early in the fourth quarter.
-Kentucky answered by taking the kickoff and marching 75 yards, helped by Rodriguez’s 28-yard run and Will Levis’ 28-yard pass to tight end Justin Rigg to the Tigers’ 8.
+The Wildcats (2-0, 1-0) never trailed this thrilling showdown for the early East Division lead but had to overcome squandering a 28-14 lead as Missouri (1-1, 1-1) eventually tied the game early in the fourth quarter.
+Kentucky answered by taking the kickoff and quickly marching 75 yards, helped by Rodriguez’s 28-yard run and Will Levis’ 28-yard pass to tight end Justin Rigg to the Tigers’ 8.

-Rodriguez barged in from the 8 for the TD, a play in which he appeared to fumble but was upheld on review.
-Missouri had a final chance after blocking Kentucky’s field goal attempt, but turned it over on downs as Connor Bazelak’s pass intended for Dominic Lovett was broken up by Carrington Valentine with 1:30 left.
+Rodriguez barged in from the 8 for the TD, a play in which he appeared to fumble as he crossed the goal line but was upheld on review.
+Missouri had a final chance to tie after blocking Kentucky’s field goal attempt, but turned it over on downs as Connor Bazelak’s pass intended for Dominic Lovett was broken up by Kentucky’s Carrington Valentine with 1:30 left.

-Rodriguez rushed 27 times with TDs of 2 and 3 yards along with a 5-yard scoring reception.
-Will Levis completed 10 of 18 passes for 179 yards, a TD and an interception off a tipped pass.
+Rodriguez, who surpassed his previous best of 149 yards against Vanderbilt last November, carried 27 times with additional TDs of 2 and 3 yards in matching his career high.
+The junior also had a 5-yard TD catch, his first, on Kentucky’s opening drive.
+Levis completed 10 of 18 passes for 179 yards, a TD and an interception off a tipped pass.

+Most importantly, Kentucky controlled the line of scrimmage, an effort that totaled 340 yards rushing with Rodriguez leading the way.

+”Just me communicating with the (offensive) line,” Rodriguez said. ”After every series we would come off and talk about what’s going on and where to hit (the line) at.
+I just trust those dudes.”

-The Wildcats outgained the Tigers 520-398 to avenge last year’s loss in Columbia that marked their flattest effort of the season.
+The Wildcats outgained the Tigers 519-398 to avenge last year’s loss in Columbia that marked their flattest effort of the season.
+They held two-TD leads three times before letting the last one slip away to a Missouri squad that wouldn’t give up.

-Bazelak threw for 294 and four touchdown passes, including a 17-yarder to Tyler Badie early in the fourth.
+Bazelak made sure of that by completing 34 of 52 attempts for 294 yards and four touchdown passes, including a 17-yarder to Tyler Badie early in the fourth that tied the game.
+But he also threw an interception early in the third that Kentucky turned into a Rodriguez TD.

+Badie contributed multiple ways for Missouri with 10 receptions for 88 yards and 14 carries for 61 in a workman-like performance.
+That was the Tigers’ pattern all night as they drove 75 yards or longer for all four TDs but fell short of completing a spirited comeback.

+”I’m really proud of this team and everyone, just the way they competed and kept taking the punches they were throwing,” Bazelak said. ”We fought back and threw punches back.
+So I’m proud of how we competed.
+We didn’t let up, we didn’t give up, even when we were down two touchdowns.”

 THE TAKEAWAY